open5e/open5e/source/monsters/statistics.rst

 the two creatures are no longer within range of each other or if the telepathic monster contacts a different creature within range.
-A telepathic monster can initiate or terminate a telepathic conversation without using an action, but while the monster is incapacitated, it can't initiate telepathic contact, and any current contact is terminated.
+A telepathic monster can initiate or terminate a telepathic conversation without using an action, but while the monster is :ref:`srd:incapacitated`, it can't initiate telepathic contact, and any current contact is terminated.
 A creature within the area of an *antimagic field* or in any other location where magic doesn't function can't send or receive telepathic messages.